 Since it’s best to think of aerators as air pumps, these mechanisms generally have a box-like appearance.
 Much like any home appliance, the appearance can differ by brand.
 However, one commonality for all aerators is the air vents usually located on the side of the unit.
-These vents allow for air to make its way into the unit before the transfer process begins.
+These vents allow air to make its way into the unit before the transfer process begins.

-Given that aerobic septic systems rely on the air provided by the aerator, this critical working tool is located above the ground where oxygen is easily accessible.
+Given that aerobic septic systems rely on the air provided by the aerator, this critical working tool is located above the ground, where oxygen is easily accessible.
 This location is optimal for transferring air down through a pipe and into the aerobic tank where it’s needed.

 How it Works

 A septic aerator works as an air pump for the aerobic septic system.
 It pumps oxygen into the tank, which changes the tank into an aerobic environment (more on that later).
 This aerobic atmosphere activates bacteria that help break down solids and waste.
 The aerator’s job makes it easier for the other working parts of the system to break down the solids before the wastewater is transferred to secondary tanks or released to a drain field.

 Given the aerator’s responsibility of providing oxygen, the whole aerobic septic system could be flawed without a proper aerator.
 Here are a few of the signals that could mean your system’s aerator could be insufficient:

 Poor Air Pressure – This is the most obvious sign that something is wrong with your system’s aerator.
 If the tank’s air pressure levels aren’t normal, the aerator isn’t pumping correctly pressurized oxygen into the tank.

 Aerator Filter – Sometimes, property owners are unaware that their system’s aerator has a filter.
 If a filter gets clogged, it will restrict airflow, slowing the decomposition process.